Sheila-a/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Directory for another extra pointers, arrays and strings
+Directory for another extra pointers, arrays and strings.

+NB: There's no Task 6.
+Was skipped in ommission.